syedshahinahmed/Rosie-resume/README.md

 ## Installation

-I have used Html 5, Bootstrap and CSS to Crete it
+I have used Html 5, Bootstrap and CSS to Create it